 Canasta thrilled Uruguay first, then Argentina, Chile, Peru, and soon all South America.
 The leap to the USA, however, did not follow immediately.
 The cause was, presumably, World War Two as a result of which air traffic between South and North America was severely limited.
 With some delay, Josephine Artayeta de Viel finally brought the game from South America to New York in the USA.
 The initial success picked up again, and soon Canasta was being played all over the Americas.

 Soon after, the game came to Europe via Great Britain.
 In the mid-fifties, Canasta ranked among the most famous card games in the world.
-The broad global expansion caused the development of different variations of Canasta.
-The best-known variation is called Samba Canasta.
+The global expansion triggered the development of different Canasta variations; Samba Canasta being an especially popular one.

 Standardization of the Rules